 Virtual learning allows parents and scholars to work together to create a personalized learning schedule.
-A family with several commitments or preferences may need to schedule learning time early in the morning or later in the evening, instead of during the traditional school hours.
+A student with several commitments or preferences may need to schedule learning time early in the morning or later in the evening instead of during the traditional school hours.

 What are the qualities needed to be a successful virtual learner?